sreedeepEK/mcp-server/README.md

 python client.py
 ```

-What it does
+What it does:

-AI uses React agent to decide when to think and when to call a tool
+AI uses React agent to decide when to think and when to call a tool.
 Connects AI to external tools.
 Gets accurate answers without manual logic.